Marie Ndjeka Opombo

-Marie Ndjeka Opombo is the Ambassador of the Democratic Republic of the Congo to the United Kingdom.
+Marie Ndjeka Opombo is the former Ambassador of the Democratic Republic of the Congo to the United Kingdom, replaced by Ndolamb Ngokwey in 2023.
 She is also a non-resident Ambassador to Norway.

 When she was fifteen, she went to Belgium to study at the Higher Institute of Economic Science and the Institute of Higher Education in Social Communication, graduating with a teaching degree.
 She went on to earn a Business English degree from Manchester University.